 This degree is for students choosing a career in programs providing services to children and families.
 Students will complete 24 hours of General Education courses and 27 hours of Child Development courses and will select one of the following three options to complete their degree.

 - 1. Center Director Option

 - 2. Early Childhood Option

 - 3. Infant Toddler Option

 NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense.
-Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
-Call 918-595-8177 or 918-595-8079 for more information.
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Division Office (L 144).

 Degree Awarded: Associate in Applied Science

 For More Information Contact: